Dodge Charger Insurance Rates

 Large Cities $2,206

-These rate differences highlight why all drivers should compare prices for a targeted area and their own personal driving habits, rather than relying on average rates.
+These examples illustrate why everyone should compare rates quotes based on a specific location and their own driving history, rather than relying on price averages.

 Use the form below to get customized rates for your location.